Core components of the Arkade architecture, including VTXOs, Offchain Execution, and Onchain Anchoring.

 This design allows independent transaction chains to progress concurrently, unlocking massive throughput improvements.
 By eliminating the need for a global state or sequential processing, the virtual mempool creates a scalable foundation for Bitcoin-native applications.

-When a wallet broadcasts a transaction to the Virtual Mempool, the Ark Operator validates it against the current VTXO set, cosigns it if valid, and immediately updates the graph.
-This gives users instant pre-confirmation without waiting for block inclusion.
-The transaction’s outputs become immediately spendable, enabling fluid, interactive financial applications.
+When a wallet broadcasts a transaction to the Virtual Mempool, the Ark Operator validates it against the current VTXO set, forwards it to the Arkade Signer who cosigns it if valid, and immediately updates the graph.
+This gives users instant preconfirmation without waiting for block inclusion.
+The transaction’s outputs become immediately spendable, enabling real-time execution of financial applications.